cryptospaceship/doc-en/cryptospaceship.rst

     QAIMs
     1. Fleet Points
-    2. Improvement Resources
+    2. Resources Improvement
-    3. Improvement Constructions
+    3. Constructions Improvement
     4. Fleet improvement
-    5. Improvements in Jumping GDU
+    5. Jumping GDU Improvements
     6. Mode Change Improvements

 .. note::
-    The **Training Limit establishes** the number of points necessary to be able to level up and you can make the **Training Capacity**
+    The **Training Limit** establishes the number of points necessary to be able to level up and you can make the **Training Capacity**

 .. image:: csstoken.png
     :width: 400px